with Natalya Khorover

 Current(s) of Connection

-LOCATION: UNISON ARTS CENTER, 9 Paradies lane, New Paltz NY
+The collaboration was exhibited at UNISON ARTS CENTER, 9 Paradies lane, New Paltz NY.
+From October 4th to November 22nd, 2025.

 In a culture that prizes self-reliance, Current(s) of Connection invites us to remember the elemental force that binds every life on earth: water.
 From the amniotic seas within our bodies to the tides that sculpt our coastlines, water links us across distances, languages, and circumstances.